 These financial statements are the separate (stand-alone) financial statements.
-The Company has not prepared consolidated financial statements as the exemption from consolidation in paragraph 4(a) of IFRS10 'Consolidated Financial Statements', has been used.
+The Company has not prepared financial statements using equity method as the exemption from consolidation in paragraph 4(a) of IFRS10 'Consolidated Financial Statements', has been used.
 The Company's ultimate parent Dimand S.A., a Company incorporated in Greece, produced consolidated financial statements available for public use that comply with International Financial Reporting Standards as issued by the IASB.
 These consolidated financial statements can be obtained from www.dimand.gr.

-2.2.
-Going Concern Considerations
+2.2 Going Concern Considerations